 —Quality of the project's performance measures, and the degree to which they relate to the objectives, proposed approach and activities, and deliverables;

-—Budget: overall cost and the amount of funding provided by applicants, the U.S. private sector and partners, if any; and Start Printed Page 76738
+—Budget: overall cost and the amount of funding provided by applications, the U.S. private sector and partners, if any;

 2. Review and Selection Process.
 All applications undergo a multi-phase review within FAS, by appropriate FAS field offices, and by the private sector Advisory Committee on Emerging Markets to determine qualifications, quality and appropriateness of projects, and reasonableness of project budgets prior to making recommendations to the deciding official.